| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 ATAN(Y,X)

-Returns the arc tangent of the two variables X and Y. It is similar to calculating the arc tangent of Y / X, except that the signs of both arguments are used to determine the quadrant of the result:
+that the signs of both arguments are used to determine the quadrant of the

 mysql> select ATAN(-2,2);